-It is only through your generosity that all these accomplishments are possible.
-This year, we had several Rotarians take advantage of the ability to make recurring monthly donations and we had a 20% increase in the number of annual donors.
-We also continue to focus on our December giving, our club's designated month to highlight the impact our local Foundation has on our Club and Community.
-The December Holiday Program saw pledges and commitments in excess of \$10,000 thanks in part to a special matching gift made by the Lugar family in memory of Tom Lugar.
+We also continue to focus on our December giving, our club's designated month, to highlight the impact our local Foundation has on our Club and Community.
+The 2022 December Holiday Program saw pledges and commitments of more than \$10,600.

-Tom Lugar was a past President and board member of the Rotary Club of Indianapolis and board member of the Indianapolis Rotary Foundation.
-Tom also had perfect weekly meeting attendance for 42 years.
-The family's gift of \$10,000 allowed the Foundation to make six Rotarians with the highest perfect attendance honorary members of the Second Century Society.
-Please take time to read the enclosed list of donors, thank them for their sacrifice and consider joining this esteemed group.
+Please take time to read the enclosed list of donors, thank them for their support and consider joining this esteemed group.

-The Foundation was forunate to receive another major gift of \$10,000 from the estate of Eugene Busche.
-Eugene was a past President of the club and had made a commitment to include the Foundation in his estate planning and his generosity will accrue many benefits to future generations.
-As a personal request, I ask each of you to consider making a similar estate plan.
+As a personal request, I ask each of you to consider making an estate plan benefiting the Indianapolis Rotary Foundation.
 The Rotary office and our financial advisors stand ready to help set up such a plan at little or no cost to you.
 Please reach out and ask.

-Because of sound fiscal management and good investment oversight, we were able to provide almost \$210,000 in community support and grants this year.
+Because of sound fiscal management and sound investment oversight, we were able to provide over \$287,000 in community support and grants this year.
 Below are just a few ways our Foundation was able to fulfill our mission.

+Members of the Chin Community of Indiana participating in an English as a second language course.

-Legacy Grants
+Legacy Grant

-• In 2015, our club performed extensive research to determine an area of giving where we could make a great impact.
-The plight of refugees rose to the surface as an important need, and a "Legacy Grant" of \$50,000, renewable for 5 years, was awarded to the Chin Community of Indiana (CCI).
-With this funding, CCI has been able to expand their community services of English classes, job placement, and much needed administrative support.
-Foundation member and past president Jeff Lake has taken on the task of organizing Rotarians to regularly provide volunteer and professional support to this important part of the Indianapolis community.
+• In 2015, our club performed extensive research to determine an area of giving where we could make a significant impact.
+The plight of refugees rose to the surface as an important need, and a "Legacy Grant" of

+Legacy Grant Continued

+\$50,000, renewable for 5 years, was awarded to the Chin Community of Indiana (CCI).
+With this funding, CCI has been able to expand their community services of English as a Second Language and Citizenship classes, job placement, and much needed administrative support.